Investors, farmers guessing as shutdown delays crop reports

 DES MOINES, Iowa (AP) — The U.S. Department of Agriculture announced Friday that it must delay the release of key crop reports due to the partial government shutdown, leaving investors and farmers without vital information during an already tumultuous time for agricultural markets.

 The USDA had planned to release the closely watched reports Jan.
-11 but said that even if the shutdown ended immediately, the agency's staff wouldn't have time to release the reports as scheduled.
+11 but said that even if the shutdown ended immediately , the agency's staff wouldn't have time to release the reports as scheduled.
 Congressional leaders met with President Donald Trump on Friday but there were no indications the shutdown would end soon.

 "The longer it goes on, the more distorted our reference points get," said grain market analyst Todd Hultman, of Omaha, Nebraska-based agriculture market data provider DTN.
 "It's a lot of guesswork."